-Rady Children’s Hospital-San Diego offers a child life internship twice a year: fall and spring.
+Rady Children’s Hospital-San Diego offers a child life internship in the spring each year.
 The program is designed to prepare an individual to sit for the child life certification exam and to pursue a career as a child life specialist.

-This program will provide one intern per session opportunities for the following experiences: educating patients (and/or their siblings) about their illness or condition; preparing and supporting patients for procedures; planning and implementing therapeutic and recreational activities for patients in the playroom and at the bedside; supervising volunteers; attending patient rounds; and identifying the roles of various multidisciplinary team members.
+This program has the opporutinity to provide an intern with the following experiences: educating patients (and/or their siblings) about their illness or condition; preparing and supporting patients for procedures; planning and implementing therapeutic and recreational activities for patients in the playroom and at the bedside; supervising volunteers; attending patient rounds; and identifying the roles of various multidisciplinary team members.
 During this internship, the intern will have the opportunity to learn about the psychosocial needs of the different age groups and complete a series of modules on a variety of topics such as preparation, distraction, medical play, documentation, bereavement and family-centered care.
 Rady Children’s provides comprehensive care in all pediatric specialties and is also a Level I Trauma Center.
 Learn more about Rady Children’s.

 Our Child Life Internship follows the Association of Child Life Professionals internship guidelines and offers two six-week rotations and three one-week mini rotations.
 The intern will gain experience in various hospital units throughout their internship.
 Our child life internship is a 15-week, 600 hour full- time program.